Taiko2k/GTK4PythonTutorial/README.md

 How to set an icon for your app.

-First make sure you created an application ID near the beinning of this tutorial, e.g. `com.github.me.myapp`.
+First make sure you created an application ID as mentioned near the begnning of this tutorial, e.g. `com.github.me.myapp`.

-Then your icon file(s) will go in the `hicolor` theme once you package your app. (hicolor is the base default theme that all other themes inherit).
+Then your icon file(s) will go in the `hicolor` theme once you package your app. (hicolor is the base theme that all other themes inherit).

 `/usr/share/icons/hicolor/128x128/apps/com.github.me.myapp.png` for a raster image for example, and/or `/usr/share/icons/hicolor/scalable/apps/com.github.me.myapp.svg` for vector.